galena100/Transform2020/README.md

     -include a lithology log  in the plot

-    -genererate a mosiac plot  (working on the moasaic plot now, with no joy :(
+    -genererate a mosiac plot  (working on the moasaic plot now, with no joy :(.  attached  notebook needs the mosaic clause fixed.